 After the patient presentation, the two doctors will ask some questions on this.
 The medical colleagues can also submit further documentation on the patient to the examinee for him to evaluate.

 Each examinee is assessed by three examiners.
 The examiners work with structured assessment sheets.
 After completing the examination, the assessment sheets of the individual examiners are collected and analysed centrally.
 Each sheet contains a maximum of 20 points.
 This means that each examinee can attain a maximum of 60 points.
 To pass the specialist language examination, 60 percent of the maximum number of points, or at least 36 points have to be achieved.

 At the start of the examination, each examinee is provided with an empty notepad and a pen.
 The notes are not included in the assessment of the examination.
 Other aids are not permitted.
 Also, no luggage, handbags, jackets, coats or the like may be taken into the examination rooms.

-In the reception area of the Medical Association North Rhine, a cloakroom and lockers are available (deposit 1 Euro).
+In the reception area of the North Rhine State Chamber of Physicians, a cloakroom and lockers are available (deposit 1 Euro).

 During the examination, telephone calls and any contact with uninvolved persons is considered cheating and will lead to failure of the examination.

 The result of the examination is given to the examinee on the day of the examination and the competent district government notified.
 Further processing takes place there.